codeforokc/school-finder/README.md

 ## Contributing

 If you would like to contribute code, just fork the repository and work on a new branch.
 You can submit a pull request to our repository and a member of Code for OKC will approve and merge it.

+To work on a specific feature:
+* if it is a service - create a new file for your service in the services folder and include your service code in it.
+Also include some sort of test code, whether it is full blown unit tests or just example integration code (ie a simple page using the service).
+Also include some documentation with your service in the form of comments.
+Make a PR.
+* if it affects the main app logic - update the app itself.
+Make a PR

 ## Copyright and license